addu390/addu390.github.io/_posts/2022-06-12-cartograms-documentation.md

 <hr class="hr">

-<details><summary class="h3" id="buildingashapepreservedhexagonalgridcartogram"> 5.
+<details open><summary class="h3" id="buildingashapepreservedhexagonalgridcartogram"> 5.
 Building a shape preserved hexagonal grid cartogram</summary>

 <p>Since the primary dependency is D3 - a Javascript library extensively used for drawing geographic visualizations and uses <a href="https://geojson.org">GeoJSON</a>/<a href="https://en.wikipedia.org/wiki/GeoJSON">TopoJSON</a> for representing shapes on maps by converting them to rendered SVG element(s); explanations are supported by implementation details in D3.</p>